|

 Supported mechanisms for service discovery are:

-avahi Searches for services which are broadcasting using mDNS
+avahi Searches for services which are broadcasting using mDNS via

-via avahi-daemon(8).
-An optional suffix ",timeout=N" may
+avahi-daemon(8).
+An optional suffix ",timeout=N" may be

-environment variable AVAHI_DISCOVERY_TIMEOUT to the
+variable AVAHI_DISCOVERY_TIMEOUT to the desired number of

-the value specified in the environment variable takes
+in the environment variable takes precedence.

 probe=<net-address>/<mask-bits>